Malik Cunningham

-Micale Malik Cunningham (born October 6, 1998) is an American football quarterback for the Louisville Cardinals.
+Micale Malik Cunningham (born October 6, 1998) is an American professional football Wide receiver for the Detroit Lions of the National Football League (NFL).
+He played college football for the Louisville Cardinals.
+He has also played in the NFL as a quarterback for the New England Patriots.

-Early years
+Early life

 Cunningham attended Park Crossing High School in Montgomery, Alabama.
 During his career, he passed for 6,276 yards and 71 touchdowns, while rushing for 1,926 yards and 32 scores.
 He committed to the University of Louisville to play college football.